Author: Veronika Ratzenböck in cooperation with Franz-Otto Hofecker and Anja Lungstraß

 Between 1998 and 2006 all cultural-policy agendas were in the hands of the State Secretary for Art and Culture, who was part of the office of the Federal Chancellor.

-Another major political shift was brought about in 2000 with the building of a coalition between the People's Party (ÖVP) and the right-wing Freedom Party (FPÖ).
+A major political shift was brought about in 2000 with the building of a coalition between the People's Party (ÖVP) and the right-wing Freedom Party (FPÖ).
 This political shift encountered fundamental criticism from many social, political and cultural forces, nationally and internationally.
-In general, the cultural policy objectives of the coalition, re-elected in 2002, have been focussed on restructuring public support for culture (outsourcing of public cultural institutions and reduction of the cultural budget).
+In general, the cultural policy objectives of the coalition, re-elected in 2002, have been focussed on outsourcing of public cultural institutions and a reduction of the cultural budget.
 Greater emphasis has been placed on prestige culture, the creative industries and the promotion of economically oriented projects (such as festivals to increase tourism).
-Since 2007 there has been a separate ministry for art and culture again– the Ministry for Education, the Arts and Culture (bm:ukk).
-Apart from responsibility for the media (Federal Chancellery, BKA) and international cultural policy (Federal Ministry for European and International Affairs, BMeiA), all art and cultural agendas are re-united under one roof.
-Cultural policy on the federal level focuses on the themes of cultural diversity and cultural provision, internationalisation, promotion of young artists, improving the working conditions of artists and cultural and creative workers, promotion of contemporary art, new media and film, and the promotion of participation in arts and culture with a special focus on art and culture education.